sagemath/trac_to_gh/Issue 5199.md

 # Issue 5199: [with patch, needs review] new symbolics can treat floats as integers inappropriately

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5199

 Original creator: cwitty